Quick Stats

 Liberty Vote!

-- General operating support grants for 501(c)(4) electoral organizing
+- General operating support grants for 501(c)(4) electoral organising

-- Focuses on civic engagement and voter mobilization in Los Angeles County
+- Focuses on civic engagement and voter mobilisation in Los Angeles County

 Liberation Fund